k1jst/newsm-policy/diversity.md

 # Diversity, Equality and Non-Discrimination

-> No one should face
+> No one should be excluded from, denied the benefits of, or be descrimn